animenutellaa/nutellaa-Anilist-CSS/README.md

 (btw i update my css frequently with more changes to make it better so the one you see below is not the final one, as i get better at this i will probably add more code)

-ty @/chrisenpai and @/cakes for helping out, also ty @/anzu for some of the code i used
+ty @/chrisenpai and @/cakes for helping out, also ty @/anzu and @/sigma for some of the code i used

 [Guide on how custom css on anilist works.](https://github.com/Kurisu-chan/anilist-css#super-easy-installation-guide)